kzhu2099/My-NYT/README.md

-# MyNYT
+# mywordle

-mynyt is a library that brings the New York Times to you.
+mynyt is a library that brings the New York Times to you with rss feeds and emails.

 Most users of the New York Times appreciate a quick and easy way to access news every day in the morning.
 However. they find it difficult to customize based on their individual needs and preferences.
 By making a Python library, anyone can easily customize their own NYT summary.

-Furthermore, this library provides its own built in Wordle!

 - HomePage: https://github.com/kzhu2099/My-NYT
 - Issues: https://github.com/kzhu2099/My-NYT/issues